frederickf/bqpjs/README.md

 See Example section below for data structures with actual values.

 ## How it works
 The input string is parsed to find known patterns.
-These matches are then assigned type, operation, and position as appropriate to create tokens, quotations are converted to terms, white-space is removed, and the tokens are validated.
+These matches are then assigned type, operation, and position as appropriate to create tokens, quotations are converted to terms, white-space is removed, and the token sequence is validated.
 Next, an implementation of Dijkstra's Shunting Yard algorithm is used to re-order the tokens in reverse polish notation with parentheses removed.
 Finally, an expression tree is generated with operations as nodes and terms as leafs.

 ## Example